dPhish/Documentation/modules/platform/users.md

 - Utilization
     1. Manage only `admin users` access.
-    2. Control their `privileges` and `level of access` within the platform.
+    2. Control their `Roles` and `level of access` within the platform.
     3. Monitor and manage `account activation status` for each admin user.

 ---